 Neither team appeared as though they were up for a fight in the first half.
 Sloppy play got a hold of both teams with turnovers and unnecessary fourth down conversions gone wrong.
 In the second half, Ball State began to take command and Eagle fans began to drain from the stadium.
 As Ball State continued to rack up the points, Eastern fans shuffled out with grimacing faces looking up at the 38-16 final score.
 “This is pathetic!” one fan scowled under his breath as he stormed out of the stadium.

 Eastern Michigan’s day was summed up in that one exclamation.
-When we discovered that parking was free and tickets were a dismal eleven dollars, we knew that demand for Eagle football didn’t exactly reach lofty summits.
-Few students crowded that stands creating little to no atmosphere and the tailgating scene was non-existent.
+When we discovered that parking was free and tickets were nearly the same price, we knew that demand for Eagle football didn’t exactly reach lofty summits.
+Few students crowded the stands creating little to no atmosphere.
 Few Ypsilanti folks seemed to support their team and cheering came at a minimum, even when the Eagles were showing sparks.
 To think I was concerned about getting to the game early.
 There was not very much to appreciate and the football team put an exclamation on that fact.
 This would be the first of two games that the college football tour would visit on this day.
 Central Michigan was next on the list and we hoped that the atmosphere would take a giant leap forward from the first stop.
 Nevertheless, as the Michigan Wolverines became the topic of conversation this past week, Eastern Michigan did nothing to shift the attention in Ypsilanti.
 No monumental upsets to report from here.